paypal/InnerSourceCommons/events/isc-fall-2017.md

 ### September 27-29 in Naperville, IL, USA

 Join us for the InnerSource Commons Fall Summit 2017 in Naperville, USA.
+There is an optional, free Ignite Talks class on the 26th available to Summit attendees.
+Look for the link when you submit your registration.

 ### Call For Presentations